Solene-Moine/databot/README.md

 ```

 This ensures only datasets with CSV-formatted resources are considered.
 The chatbot processes the API’s JSON response, filtering out datasets that lack CSV files.
+The URL for the GET request would need some adaptation for CKAN support.

 To enhance usability, an LLM generates human-readable dataset titles and summaries.
 If missing, the chatbot defaults to original metadata.
 The final dataset list is structured as JSON and displayed interactively using expanders.